n_build_threads. Controls the number of threads used to build

 scikit-learn TruncatedSVD

 method.
-This can be much faster than using "irlba"
+This can be much faster than using "irlba" but potentially at a

 cost in accuracy.
 However, for the purposes of dimensionality reduction as

-input to nearest neighbor search, this doesn't seem to matter much."bigstatsr"
+input to nearest neighbor search, this doesn't seem to matter much."bigstatsr", which uses the bigstatsr

 package will be used.
-Note: that this is not a dependency of uwot
+Note: that this is not a dependency of uwot.

-, you must install it yourself.
+If you want to use bigstatsr, you must install it yourself.
 On platforms

 without easy access to fast linear algebra libraries (e.g. Windows), using

-may give a speed up to PCA calculations."svd"
+bigstatsr may give a speed up to PCA calculations."svd", which uses base::svd.
+Warning: this is likely to be very

 slow for most datasets and exists as a fallback for small datasets where